skip navigation

 In our view, the motions Point of Order and Appeal are the heart of our democracy.
 They provide the mechanism to stop a dictatorial chair who is acting like a “boss.”
 They are essential for every local government body, nonprofit board, and any group that functions on democratic principles.
 Learn how to use them to ensure that the group is the final authority.

-What is a Point of Order?
+What Is a Point of Order?

-This motion is made by just one member and in most circumstances the motion must be made at the time of the rule violation.
-When this motion is made it immediately and temporarily stops business until the Point of Order is ruled on by the chair who will either agree with the member and enforce the rules or may disagree with the member.
-Once the chair rules that the Point of Order was “well taken” (correct) or “not well taken” (incorrect), the business that was interrupted then continues (unless the chair’s ruling is immediately appealed).
+This motion is made by just one member and, in most circumstances, the motion must be made at the time of the rule violation.
+When this motion is made, it temporarily stops business until the Point of Order is ruled on by the chair, who will either agree with the member and enforce the rules or may disagree with the member.

 How does a member raise a Point of Order?

-The member who sees a rule violation and wants the rule enforced should call out, “Point of Order!” or stand up and say, “I rise to a Point of Order.”
-If necessary, you may interrupt a speaker, but don’t do this lightly!
+The member who sees a rule violation and wants the rule enforced should call out, “Point of Order,” or stand up and say, “I rise to a Point of Order.”

 What happens next with a Point of Order?